 - Weight loss

 Unless otherwise instructed by one of our doctors, eat normally on the day of the examination.
-Wear loose comfortable clothing.
-Casual attire without zippers, buttons, grommets or any metal are preferred.
-You should not have had a barium study, radio-isotope injection, oral contrast or intravenous contrast material within seven days prior to your examination.
-Please inform the radiographer if you had any hip or back operations.
+Wear loose, comfortable clothing.
+Casual attire without zippers, buttons, grommets or any metal is preferred.
+You should not have had a barium study, radioisotope injection, oral contrast or intravenous contrast material within seven days before your examination.
+Please inform the radiographer if you have had any hip or back operations.

-It is made up of an x-ray tube that produces low energy radiation and an x-ray detector that detects the amount of radiation not absorbed by the bone.
+It comprises an X-ray tube that produces low energy radiation and an X-ray detector that detects the amount of radiation not absorbed by the bone.

 Bone Density Scan

-The most common examination sites are the hip, spine, and sometimes the forearm.
-Evaluation also includes measurement of height and weight.
+The most common examination sites are the hip, spine and sometimes the forearm.
+The evaluation also includes the measurement of height and weight.

-Bone Mineral Density (BMD) is calculated and compare to normal BMD values, matched for age & sex, to confirm or exclude osteoporosis.
+Bone Mineral Density (BMD) is calculated and compared to typical BMD values, matched for age & sex, to confirm or exclude osteoporosis.

-The report will include your bone density measurement as well as a comparison of your results against your previous results, which is also compared to an extensive database of normal and other patients of your age and sex.
+The report will include your bone density measurement and a comparison of your results against your previous results, which is also compared to an extensive database of normal and other patients of your age and sex.

 It is very important to have a repeat bone density scan on the same machine for comparison.
-Suggested baseline bone density scan done at age 40.
+Suggested baseline bone density scan should be done at age 40.